openjdk/babylon-docs/site/articles/linq.md

 result.
 We can freely copy the lambda expression operation as long as it does not capture.

-Because we are inlining we also need to map the input function's parameters to the output functions parameters (specifically in both cases the block parameters of the entry block of the body of the function declaration operation), so we also pass the latter to the `inline` method which takes care of the mapping.
+Because we are inlining we also need to map the queryExpression function's parameters to the output functions parameters (specifically in both cases the block parameters of the entry block of the body of the function operation), so we also pass the latter to the `inline` method which takes care of the mapping.

 Finally, we create a new instance of `Queryable` with the output code model.